AllenNeuralDynamics/aind-ephys-utils/docs/source/index.rst

    units = nwb.units.to_dataframe()
    trials = nwb.trials.to_dataframe()

-   # align all units to all trials in a window
+   # align all units to all trials in a specific time window
    spikes = from_dataframe(units, trials, window=(-0.5, 1.0))

+   # plot a spike raster for one unit, grouped by the value in the "choice" column:
+   ax = spikes.sel(unit=1).ephys.plot.raster(group_by="choice")

-   # Use the `ephys` accessor to bin the spikes in 0.01 s intervals and smooth
+   # bin the spikes in 0.01 s intervals and smooth
-   binned = spikes.ephys.bin(0.01).ephys.smooth(sigma=0.05)
+   binned = spikes.ephys.bin(0.01).ephys.smooth(window=0.05)

-   # plot a PSTH
+   # plot a PSTH for all units and conditions:
    ax = binned.ephys.plot.psth()

 Next steps